DR NINA WOULFF

 Dr. Nina Woulff, Psychologist & Associates, established in 1991 in Halifax, Nova Scotia has provided psychotherapeutic assistance to thousands of adults, children and families.
 Dr. Woulff developed this this private practice after working in a public mental health centre as both a therapist and director.
 Her goal in establishing this private practice has been to provide effective, respectful, individualized and timely response to referrals.
 The Associate therapists have been chosen by Dr. Woulff because they are experienced, highly trained professionals with specialized areas of practice.
 All Associates have over 10 years professional experience.

 She is an Associate Professor in the Department of Psychiatry at Dalhousie University, has provided advice for over 20 years on CBC’s Maritime Noon live phone-in and has been a regular contributor to the Parent-Child Guide.

 Dr. Woulff has conducted numerous seminars and workshops, published articles and received professional accolades for her work in the field.

-Dr. Woulff speaks directly with all referrals to provide a recommendation about the best associate for each individual situation.
+In collaboration with the Client Coordinator, Dr. Woulff provides a recommendation about the best associate for each referral.